sodadata/docs/soda/sensitive-data.md

 When it **profiles datasets**, as in the example below, Soda automatically evaluates several data quality metrics for each column of a dataset based on the column's data type, such as missing and distinct values, calculated statistical metrics, and frequently occurring values.
 The majority of these metrics are aggregated which safeguards against the exposure of record-level data.

 In instances where a column contains categorical data, profiling provides insights into the most extreme and frequent values, which could potentially reveal information about the data.
-However, as Soda only exposes individual values, end-users cannot link these calculated values to specific records.
+However, as Soda only exposes individual metric values, end-users cannot link these calculated metrics to specific records.

 ![profile-dataset](/assets/images/profile-dataset.png){:width="700px"}